fermyon/developer/content/spin/serverless-ai-tutorial.md

 You will need the latest version of Spin plugins.
 Please go ahead and [update Spin plugins](https://developer.fermyon.com/spin/managing-plugins) before we begin.

-## Serverless AI Embedding With Spin Applications
+## Serverless AI Inferencing With Spin Applications

 Now, let's dive deep into a comprehensive tutorial and unlock your potential to use Fermyon Serverless AI.